robertrumney/dissolve-shader/README.md

 # Unity Dissolve Shader

-This repository contains a custom dissolve shader for Unity, capable of creating a dynamic dissolve effect on 3D objects.
+A custom dissolve shader for Unity, capable of creating a dynamic dissolve effect on 3D objects.
 It can be particularly useful in games for creating effects such as enemies disintegrating or objects phasing in/out.

 The shader uses a procedural noise function to generate a unique dissolve pattern, and allows you to adjust the dissolve threshold and edge color to fine-tune the effect.